 Report Accounting Fraud and Earn an SEC Whistleblower Award

 This article discusses the primary accounting schemes that we regularly see in our practice representing whistleblowers at the U.S. Securities and Exchange Commission (SEC).
 The SEC continues to focus on issuer reporting and disclosure violations, including accounting fraud.
 Under the SEC Whistleblower Program, individuals are eligible to receive monetary awards for bringing such frauds to light.
 In certain circumstances, compliance personnel, including auditors, accountants, officers, and directors, may be eligible for awards under the program.
-Since 2012, the SEC has awarded more than $700 million to whistleblowers, which includes three awards to compliance officers.
+Since 2012, the SEC has awarded more than $1 billion to whistleblowers, which includes three awards to compliance officers.

 If you become aware of accounting or securities fraud, it is critical to evaluate your options for reporting the fraud, including the option to report anonymously to the SEC through an attorney, and know what laws protect you from any potential retaliation.
 The SEC Whistleblower Program and the Sarbanes-Oxley Act both protect accounting fraud whistleblowers from retaliation.